Netherlands Worldwide

 • Your document must be original and complete.
 If it refers to other documents or annexes, these must be included.

-After this, your document is fit for use in the Netherlands.
+Once your document has been legalised it is fit for use in the Netherlands.

 It is then also fit for use in Aruba, Curaçao, St Maarten, Bonaire, Saba and St Eustatius.